inspry/checkview/README.md

 ## Overview

 The Checkview API provides endpoints to retrieve information about orders, products, shipping details, and to delete orders.
 It requires a valid JWT token for authentication.
+You will have to provide these two params in url checkview_use_stripe & checkview_test_id.
+If checkview_use_stripe param is set it will turn stripe test mod on otherwise checkview custom payment gateway will be visible.

 ## Endpoints